 Consider the first set of cones shown here.
 The cone 6 is at 3:00, so I interpret that as cone 5.8.
 The cone 5 is well melted and the cone 7 is not started.
 This is a textbook situation which presents no difficulty.

-Now look at the second set of cones here.
+Now look at this second set of cones.
 Like the first set, the cone 6 is at 3:00, so I read it as 5.8.
 However, this time the cone 5 is not touching, so on its merits only I would assign the firing a value of 5.0.
 The cone 7 is at 2:00 which I would read as 6.7.
 So did I get cone 5.0, 5.8, or 6.7?
 To answer this, the booklet from Orton said the 'deformation of the guard cone means that heat treatment has been exceeded'.
 I called the Orton office, and they confirmed I should go by the highest cone to show deformation.
 Okay, that means I had 6.7.

 But this is still somewhat disturbing.
 If I would have shut off the kiln when the cone 7 started to bend then the cone 6 would have been at 1:00, which is only 5.5, which is under fired.
 There appears to be no way to achieve a cone 6 firing!.
 Further, the logical explanation is that a slow firing should deform all three cones and a fast one should put the first cone down before the second even starts.
 However, this explanation is not adequate in my experience.
 The strength of cones is supposed to be their ability to measure heat work, so they should be most useful when firing speed varies.